breakroot/CyberDefenders/README.md

    <p align="center">
 <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/qq8.png"><br>

-  The insiders posted 2 picture on instagram witha caption "Nice to meet friends & family Photo 1/2".
-In 1st picture we can sea a UAE flag in back.<br>
+ "Nice to meet friends & family Photo 1/2" was the caption on 2 photos that The Insiders uploaded on Instagram.
+A UAE flag can be seen in the back in the first image.<br>

  <p align="center">
 <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/q8.png"><br>

-  So the country the insider lives in must be UAE.
-But we need the city name.<br>
+  So the country of inser must be UAE.<br>
-  In the second picture we can see Burj Khalifa in the back.
+From the second picture we can see Burj Khalifa in the back.

 <p align="center">
    <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/q8.1.png"><br>

-  To make sure, we can reverse image search this.
+Search this image in the google.

   <p align="center">
    <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/q8.2.png"><br>

-  The city insiders family live is **Dubai**
+ we can see he city insiders family live is **Dubai**

    * Answer
   ```sh